 Where possible we will use the same log-in and passwords to enable you to access any restricted areas of the website.
 Please note however that just because you have a login and password does not necessarily mean that you will be granted access to all the restricted parts of the website.
 You may need to make multiple applications for permission to access different restricted parts of the website or accept additional terms and conditions particular to these parts of the website.

-The ABPI Annual Event Site is a public access website operated by the ABPI hosted on our behalf by Events for Healthcare Ltd (or such alternative webhost as ABPI may choose at any time).
-You will be given a login and must generate a password to be kept secure at all times when you register to use this site to make bookings.
-There will be additional terms and conditions of use for the ABPI Annual Event Site that you will be expected to adhere at all times when logged in.
-These terms are posted on the home page for the ABPI Annual Event Site.
+The ABPI Events Booking Site is a public access website operated by the ABPI hosted on our behalf by CVENT Inc, which an events website hosted in the USA (or such alternative webhost as ABPI may choose at any time).
+Payments on this website are processed via Cybersource, which is a secure payments site based in the USA.
+After having registered for an event, you will be given a login and must generate a password, which must be kept secure at all times and will be used when you register to use this site or make bookings.
+There will be additional terms and conditions of use for the ABPI Events Booking Site that you will be expected to adhere at all times when logged in.
+These terms are posted on the home page for the ABPI Events Booking Site.

 The ABPI Exams Site is accessible only to registered individuals who are seeking to undertake or have already undertaken the ABPI Medical Representatives examination in order to practice as a sales representative in accordance with the ABPI Code of Practice.
 You must apply for permission to be granted access to this part of the ABPI website, using the links provided on the ABPI Exams home page.
 Once granted you will be given a login and must generate a password to be kept secure at all times.
 There will be additional terms and conditions of use for the ABPI Exams Site that you will be expected to adhere at all times.
 These terms are posted on the home page for the Exams Site.